christabella/simple-HN-clone/README.md

 For an actual HN app, a database or data store.
 Reddit uses Solr.
 For this simple clone, with k=20, I can think of 2 more efficient methods:
 ### 1. Sorting everytime homepage is requested O(n log n)
-Not feasible when n is large
+Not feasible when n is large, but for this clone n will not get large enough for this to matter.

 ### 2. Tree/heap
 Insertion into tree/heap and removal everytime topic is upvoted...